When darkness falls on the open road or a night-time drive though the bush is in order, LED light bars open up a whole new world of night vision.

 Here's a guide to installing one on your vehicle.

 Before considering any of these mounting options, make certain to check up on the relevant local laws governing the placement of auxiliary lighting on your vehicle.

-The easiest position to mount your light bar is front and centre of the vehicle, on the bullbar if equipped.
+The easiest position to mount your light bar is front and center of the vehicle, on the bull bar if equipped.

 Bull bars often have mounting holes for driving lights incorporated in their design, and many light bars have adjustable mounting points as is the case with the curved light bar from Ridge Ryder.

 Simply assemble the mounts, position them to line up with the holes in the bull bar, and fasten the nylon nut underneath.

 Wiring can easily be hidden away neatly by going through the vehicle grill.